-Maybe you don’t like getting sweaty from workouts, are intimidated to go to the gym because you don’t know what to do, or are suffering from an injury that limits your activity.
+You might be researching how to lose weight without exercise because you don’t like getting sweaty from workouts, are intimidated to go to the gym, or are suffering from an injury that limits your activity.

 There are endless reasons why someone might be looking for ways to lose weight without exercising, but that's not really my business is it?